m-ld/m-ld-gateway/doc/clone-subdomain.md

 }
 ```

-Note that for UUID subdomains, the `genesis` flag defaults to `true`, as the Gateway does not know whether the subdomain already exists.
+Note that for [UUID subdomains](uuid-subdomains), the `genesis` flag defaults to `true`, as the Gateway does not know whether the subdomain already exists.

-To use this config, you must augment it as follows:
+To use this config, augment it as follows:
 1. Add an `"@id"` key with a unique clone identifier.
 2. Replace the `"key"` placeholder (if it exists; it's always a placeholder, even if you used the account key to create the subdomain).
 3. For UUID subdomains, if the domain already exists, set the `genesis` flag to `false`.

-For example, using the [JavaScript engine](https://js.m-ld-org/):
+For example, using the [JavaScript engine](https://js.m-ld.org/):

 ```javascript
 import { uuid, clone } from '@m-ld/m-ld';